-The GV5/GV3.5 is capable of playing audio streams in either Icecast/Shoutcast or Livewire format.
+The GV5/GV3.5 is capable of playing audio streams in Icecast/Shoutcast format.

 The audio player supports Icecast/Shoutcast playlists and IP addresses for audio streams.
 For an Icecast/ Shoutcast playlist enter the URL for the station.
 For an audio stream, enter the URL for that stream.